Rank Metric Decoder Architectures for Random Linear Network Coding with Error Control: Architecture Design

 One assumption in our analysis is that the unit that computes $x^{q-1}$ in Figs.~\ref{fig:qe} and \ref{fig:me} is implemented with pure combinational logic, which leads to a long CPD for large $q$'s.
-For large $q$'s, to achieve a short CPD, it is necessary to pipeline the unit that computes $x^{q-1}$.
+To achieve a short CPD for large $q$'s, it is necessary to pipeline the unit that computes $x^{q-1}$.
 There are two ways to pipeline it: $x^{q-1} = x\cdot x^2 \dotsb x^{q/2}$ that requires $\log_2{q}-1$ multiplications, or $x^{q-1}= x^q/x$ that requires $m$ multiplications for division.
 To maintain a short CPD, $x^{q-1}$ needs to be implemented sequentially with one clock cycle for each multiplication.
-Let $c_{qm} = \min\left\{\log_2{q}-1,m\right\}$ and it requires at most $2(c_{qm}+2)t$ clock cycles for getting minimal linearized polynomials $\lambda_U(x)$, $\sigma_D(x)$, and $\sigma_U(x)$.
+Let $c_{qm} = \min\{\log_2{q}-1,m\}$ and it requires at most $2(c_{qm}+2)t$ clock cycles for getting minimal linearized polynomials $\lambda_U(x)$, $\sigma_D(x)$, and $\sigma_U(x)$.
 Similarly, it requires at most $c_{qm}(d-1)$ more cycles to perform forward elimination in Gabidulin's algorithm for the error locator, and the latency of this step will be $(m+c_{qm}+2)(d-1)$ cycles.

 In our architectures, we use a block-level pipeline scheme for high throughput.
 Data transfers between modules are buffered into multiple stages so the throughput is determined by only the longest latency of a single module.
 For brevity, we present only the data flow of our pipelined Gabidulin decoder in Fig.~\ref{fig:gpipeline}.
-The data in different pipeline stage are for different decoding sessions.
+The data in different pipeline stages are for different decoding sessions.
 Hence these five units can work on five different sessions currently for higher throughput.
 If some block finishes before others, it cannot start another session until all are finished.
-So the throughput of our block-level pipeline decoders, the throughput is determined by the block with the longest latency.
-For both Gabidulin and KK decoders, the block of finding root space is the bottleneck that requires the longest latency in the worst case scenario.
-Both decoders have the same bottleneck latency despite different areas.
+So the throughput of our block-level pipeline decoders is determined by the block with the longest latency.
+For Gabidulin decoders, the block of finding root space is the bottleneck that requires $m(m+1)/2$ cycles, the longest latency in the worst case scenario.
+For KK decoders, the bottleneck is the RRE block, which requires $n(2N-n+1)/2$ cycles.